arangodb/docs/3.3/foxx-migrating2x-controllers.md

 Controllers vs routers
 ======================

 Foxx Controllers have been replaced with [routers](foxx-router.html).
-This is more than a cosmetic change as there are significant differences in behaviour:
+This is more than a cosmetic change as there are significant differences in behavior:

 Controllers were automatically mounted when the file defining them was executed.
 Routers need to be explicitly mounted using the `module.context.use` method.
 Routers can also be exported, imported and even nested.
 This makes it easier to split up complex routing trees across multiple files.